dhigginbotham/cacheable/readme.md

 # cacheable
 I built this because I had the need to store expensive and frequently called functions into memory.
 It's not a framework for caches, it's not really a class, or a cache wrapper.
 It's minimal, and encourages you to decide how you want to interact with the available states of your cached collections.
+Really think of this as a function that keeps state of points in time, with a couple helpers to manage cached collections.

 ## install
 `npm install --save memory-cacheable`